suatatan/suatatan.github.io/_posts/2016-05-06-the-psychology-of-time-and-the-paradox-of-how.md

 ---
+categories:
+- genel
+date: 2016-05-06
 layout: post
+tags:
+- english
+- longread
+- technology
-title: "The Psychology of Time and the Paradox of How Impulsivity and Self-Control Mediate Our Capacity for Presence - Brain Pickings"
+title: The Psychology of Time and the Paradox of How Impulsivity and Self-Control Mediate Our Capacity for Presence - Brain Pickings
-date: 2016-05-06
-categories:
-  - "genel"
 ---

 Danish philosopher wrote, “the most ridiculous seems to me, to be busy.” —